alexji/mikerun/README.md

 * imexam (gives "l" and "c" for line and column cuts)
   * `l` = line cut (across), `c` = column cut (vertical)
   * `limexam` and `cimexam` let you set limits on the plot (useful for long exposures)
-  * Many other things:
+  * Many other things: `v` = vector cut, `r` or `.` = radial profile
   * http://stsdas.stsci.edu/cgi-bin/gethelp.cgi?imexamine

 ## Observing
 * Experience shows that for abundances, you only need to take arcs at the beginning, middle, and end of night (good to about 1-2 km/s).
 For more precise RVs you will probably want an adjacent arc.
-* I usually take an arc whenever I see the outside temperature changing a lot (by ~0.5 deg)
+* I usually take an arc whenever I see the outside temperature changing a lot (by ~0.5 deg), since this tends to be when it shifts.
 * Arcs can be taken while slewing (unless you really want super precise RVs, I guess).
+* MIKE does not have a rotator.
+Good for stability, bad for atmospheric dispersion.
+Because guiding is only done in R band, at airmass > 1.5 if you care about blue light you will want to move the star a bit in the slit.
+Ian Thompson says he "guides low", i.e. move the star down in the slit viewer.
+However I have not had a chance to verify that this is the right direction.
+Note that the blue and red object locations are flipped on the CCDs (right on blue = left on red).
+  * TODO check

 ## To-do list
 - [ ] Add RV standards catalogs